Lime-Away destroyed stainless steel sink

 April 5, 2010

 Ed. note: Hi, Kay.
 Google serves ads based on geography, advertiser bids, etc., so I can't see the ad you're talking about.
 Did it portray the parent "being untruthful" or "in a prone position" (only partially clothed or something)?
 Many students visit this site, so we block ads of a sexual nature, and try to keep the site child-friendly.
 If you can tell us the advertiser or any further info, it may be possible for us to block the ad.
-But we can't offer a 60,000 page free website with no advertising at all.
+But we can't offer a 50,000 page free website with no advertising.
 Thanks.

 June 30, 2010